-Play sets cost anywhere from a few hundred to thousands of dollars.
-The three main types of play sets include plastic, wood and metal.
+Playsets cost anywhere from a few hundred to a few thousand dollars.
+The three main playset building materials are plastic, wood, and metal.
 Plastic is the least expensive, but it is also the least durable.
-Plastic might be best for younger kids, however.
+However, plastic might be best for younger kids.
 Wood is durable and can take a beating.
-Metal is the most durable, but it can rust and gets hot in direct sunlight.
-The type of equipment within a play set can include slides, swings, monkey bars, ladders, platforms, playhouses and more.
-Costs for each piece of equipment differ and most will cost more when purchased individually, as opposed to part of a set.
+Metal is the most durable, but it can rust and gets hot-to-the-touch in direct sunlight.

 Pre-made or custom-built